-The cancer is small, has not spread and has been completely removed.
+- stage 1 – the cancer is small, has not spread and has been completely removed

-The cancer is larger and may not have been completely removed, or may have spread to nearby organs.
+- stages 2 and 3 – the cancer is larger and may not have been completely removed, or may have spread to nearby organs

 Cancer that has spread to distant parts of the body and formed new tumours is known as secondary or metastatic cancer.

 The treatment your child will have usually depends on a number of factors, including the size, position and stage of the tumour.
-It usually includes either surgery or chemotherapy, or a combination of the two.
+It usually includes either surgery or chemotherapy, or a combination.